-Although the transition process away from LIBOR has become increasingly welldefined in advance of the anticipated discontinuation dates, the impact on certain debt securities, derivatives and other financial instruments and products has not been determined remains uncertain.
-It is expected that market participants will adopt alternative rates such as SOFR or otherwise amend certain legacy instruments referencing LIBOR to include fallback provisions and other measures that contemplate the discontinuation of LIBOR or other similar market disruption events, but neither the effect of the transition process nor the viability of such measures is known.
+Although the transition process away from LIBOR has become increasingly welldefined in advance of the anticipated discontinuation dates, the impact on certain debt securities, derivatives and other financial instruments and products has not been determined and may remain uncertain for some time.
+Market participants have adopted alternative rates such as SOFR or have otherwise amended certain legacy instruments referencing LIBOR to include fallback provisions and other measures that contemplate the discontinuation of LIBOR or other similar market disruption events, but the effect of the transition process and the viability of such measures still remains uncertain.
 Further, uncertainty and risk remain regarding the willingness and ability of issuers and lenders to include alternative rates and revised provisions in new and existing contracts or instruments.
 To facilitate the transition of legacy derivatives contracts referencing LIBOR, the International Swaps and Derivatives Association, Inc. launched a protocol to incorporate fallback provisions.
 However, there are obstacles to converting certain longer term securities and transactions to a new benchmark or benchmarks and the effectiveness of one alternative reference rate versus multiple alternative reference rates in new or existing financial instruments and products has not been determined.
 Certain proposed replacement rates to LIBOR, such as SOFR, which is a broad measure of secured overnight U.S. Treasury repo rates, are materially different from LIBOR, and changes in the applicable spread for financial instruments transitioning away from LIBOR will need to be made to accommodate the differences.
-Furthermore, the risks associated with the expected discontinuation of LIBOR and transition to replacement rates may be exacerbated if an orderly transition to an alternative reference rate is not completed in a timely manner.
+Furthermore, the risks associated with the discontinuation of LIBOR and transition to replacement rates may be exacerbated if an orderly transition to an alternative reference rate is not completed in a timely manner.

-As market participants transition away from LIBOR, LIBOR's usefulness may deteriorate and these effects could be experienced until the permanent cessation of the majority of U.S. LIBOR rates in 2023.
-The transition process may lead to increased volatility and illiquidity in markets that currently rely on LIBOR to determine interest rates.
-LIBOR's deterioration may adversely affect the liquidity and/or market value of securities that reference LIBOR, including securities and other financial instruments held by Investment Funds.
+The effects of the transition of market participants away from LIBOR may lead to increased volatility and illiquidity in markets that have previously relied on LIBOR to determine interest rates.
+LIBOR's deterioration may adversely affect the liquidity and/or market value of securities that previously referenced LIBOR, including securities and other financial instruments held by Investment Funds.
 Further, the utilization of an alternative reference rate, or the transition process to an alternative reference rate, may adversely affect the performance of Investments Funds or the Fund.